BCATML's Annual Celebrating Languages Conference

 We're Not the Last Generation—We're the First

-We're not witnessing the end of teaching as we know it, but the beginning of an exciting new chapter where technology amplifies human potential rather than diminishing it.
+We're witnessing the beginning of an exciting new chapter where technology amplifies human potential.

 96%